twebr/nbility-model-github/docs/CONTRIBUTING.md

 ### Consistency in Commits to Main Branch
 It might occur that users, while working on their own branches, make changes that conflict.
 For such cases, Archi has a conflict resolution mechanism wherein for every conflicting change, the user is asked to specify the change in the model they would like to keep, and which changes can be omitted.
 By doing so, consistency is ensured in the main architecture repository.

+### Follow the NBility model design guidelines
+NBility model adheres to generic design guidelines.
+Every adjustment and/or expansion should conform to these guidelines.
+These guidelines consist of:

+* NBility metamodel
+* Naming conventions
+* Model explenation / design choices
+* Consistency rules

+For more information on these guidelines, see [GUIDELINES.md](https://github.com/NBility-Model/.github/blob/main/GUIDELINES.md)

 ### Submitting Contributions
 Contributions for contributors should be submitted as GitHub pull requests.
 See [Creating a pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) if you're unfamiliar with this concept.
 When submitting a pull request, please ensure:

-* Your code adheres to the project's coding standards.
+* Your code adheres to the project's [design guidelines](https://github.com/NBility-Model/.github/blob/main/GUIDELINES.md).
 * You have tested your changes thoroughly.
 * You have updated any relevant documentation.